named-data/YaNFD/dv/SPEC.md

 1. Sync Interests are propagated only one hop, using `localhop` and a `HopLimit` of 2.
 1. On receiving a Sync Interest, the router updates the sequence number for the sending neighbor.
 1. However, the outgoing state vector does not change, and always only contains the router itself.
-1. The incoming face of a advertisement Sync Interest is used to set up data routes to neighbors.
+1. The incoming face of a Advertisement Sync Interest is used to set up data routes to neighbors.

+To allow for asymmetric face configurations, two types of Sync Interests are used:

+1. Active Advertisement Sync Interests are sent to neighbors explicity registered with the router.
+These are multicast to all neighbors by registering a FIB entry for the active Sync prefix.
+2. Passive Advertisement Sync Interests are sent to all neighbors, on the incoming face of the neighbor's Sync Interest.
+These are multicast to all neighbors by registering a FIB entry for the passive Sync prefix.
+3. When processing a Sync Interest, an active Sync Interest always takes precedence over any passive Sync Interest for purposes of determining the outgoing face to a neighbor.

 ### Update Processing